cwmiller/broadworks-connector-net/README.md

 # BroadWorks Connector.NET

 BroadWorks Connector.NET is a .NET Standard 2.0 library for connecting to the BroadWorks OCI-P API.
-It is based on the [BroadWorks Connector](https://github.com/cwmiller/broadworks-connector) library for PHP.

 ### Installation